The Big Duck.

 Flanders, New York

-The people of Long Island love the Big Duck -- or so we're told.
-The odd-shaped building, on the eastern end near the Hamptons, is one of the few good examples of roadside architecture within easy driving distance of New York City (next closest is Lucy the Elephant, down in Margate, New Jersey).
+The people of Long Island love the Big Duck -- or so we've been told.
+The odd-shaped building, on the Island's east end near the Hamptons, is one of the few examples of roadside architecture within driving distance of New York City vacationers (The next closest is Lucy the Elephant, down in Margate, New Jersey).
 Hence all the attention the Duck gets in any book or article written about wacky structures along America's highways.

-In 1931, Riverhead duck farmer Martin Maurer built this 20-ft. tall, 30-ft. long eye-catcher using concrete (technically, "ferrocement") applied over a wooden frame.
+In 1931, Riverhead duck farmer Martin Maurer commissioned some local builders to create this 10-ton eye-catcher using concrete (technically, "ferrocement") applied over a wooden frame.
 Taillights from a Model T Ford became its eyes, glowing red at night.
 Maurer sold ducks and eggs from the shop in its belly.

 Vintage view.

 Maurer drew his inspiration from odd structures he had seen in California, especially a building shaped like a giant coffee pot.
-Shrewdly, Maurer patented his fowl creation, and the Duck became the darling of locals and travelers.
-This may explain why, in the world of architecture, any building shaped like its product is referred to as a "duck."
-Not a "coffeepot."
+Shrewdly, Maurer patented his fowl creation, and the Duck became the darling of vacationing New Yorkers -- particularly husband and wife architects Robert Venturi and Denise Scott Brown, who invented the term "duck architecture" in their 1972 book, Learning From Las Vegas.
+This explain why, in the world of architecture, any building shaped like its product is called a "duck."
+Not a "coffee pot."

 Big Duck at Christmas time.